timokoenig/hetzner-cdk/README.md

 ### Options

 In some cases you might want to deploy your stack to hetzner without getting the users confirmation.
 In that case you can append the `--force` option to the deploy command.

-## TODOs
-- [ ] Implement pagination for all requests
-- [ ] Add option to either destroy only given resources or everything within the namespace
-- [ ] Improve axios error handling